-The iconic history of Liverpool FC begins in 1892, a number ingrained in the club’s famous crest.
+The iconic history of Liverpool FC begins in 1892, a number ingrained in the famous crest.
 The club’s Anfield premises originally belonged to local rivals Everton FC until a dispute resulted in the blue team of Merseyside leaving to form a new ground at Goodison Park.
-With an empty stadium at hand, local businessman John Houlding made the decision to create a new football team – Liverpool FC.
-The rest they say is history.
+With an empty stadium at hand, local businessman John Houlding made the decision to create a new football team… Liverpool FC!
+The rest, as they, is history…

-The very first competitive match played by an LFC team was on September 3, 1892 where Higher Walton were handed a very comfortable 8-0 defeat.
+The very first competitive match played by a Liverpool FC team was on September 3, 1892 where Higher Walton were handed a very comfortable 8-0 defeat.
 In the years to come, Liverpool were promoted to the First Division at first attempt and won their first Football League title in 1901.
 With more success following on and off the field, including back-to-back titles and an Anfield expansion, the club endured a more than stellar start to life.

 It’s this timeframe that no doubt marks the club’s most successful period to date.
 Heading into the 70s, Bill Shankly’s love of the game and his charismatic approach brought a fresh lease of life to the club.
 Liverpool’s first taste of European success came in 1973 with a victory over Borussia Moenchengladbach in the UEFA Cup.
-Shankly’s resignation a year later was met with great sorrow but ushered in the Bob Paisley era where success came in many forms; 6 League Titles, 3 European Cups and 9 domestic trophies.
+Shankly’s resignation a year later was met with shock and sadness but ushered in the Bob Paisley era where success came in many forms.
+Paisley is regarded as one of the country’s most successful football managers having achieved 6 League Titles, 3 European Cups and 9 domestic trophies.

-Now that you’ve brushed up on your history of Liverpool FC, we’re guessing that you’ve got an appetite to check out the world famous Anfield stadium?
+Now that you’ve brushed up on your history of Liverpool Football Club, we’re guessing that you’ve got an appetite to check out the world famous Anfield Stadium?
+Our bus tour visits some of the best sightseeing stops in Liverpool before heading to Anfield.
 Visit our bookings page to secure your tour of this iconic club.
 For all LFC City Explorer news, follow us on Twitter and like our Facebook page.